FRSH

 Freshworks CEO Buys $1M in Stock at Multi-Year Low

-Freshworks (FRSH) CEO Dennis Woodside spent $994,000 of his own money buying shares in early March, stepping into the open market at $7.95 per share as the stock sat near levels that would have seemed implausible to anyone who watched the company's 2021 IPO.
-The stock has continued to slide since.
-At $8.75 today, Woodside is barely above water — and the question hanging over FRSH is whether the CEO sees something the market is missing, or whether he's just early in a way that rhymes with wrong.
+Freshworks (FRSH) CEO Dennis Woodside spent $994,000 of his own money buying shares in early March.
+He paid $7.95 per share — a price that would have seemed impossible to anyone watching the company's 2021 IPO.
+The stock has kept falling since.
+At $8.75 today, Woodside is barely above water.
+The question for FRSH shareholders: did the CEO buy the bottom, or just buy too early?

 Freshworks Inc. (FRSH) — stock analysis